sarthakpatel2/Pet-Adoption/README.md

 ## Installation
 Follow these steps to set up the project locally:

-1. Clone the repository: `git clone https://github.com/KaShiekzmi/PawFinds-A-Pet-Adoption-System-MERN-Stack-Portfolio-with-Admin-Panel.git`
-2. Install dependencies: `npm install`
+1. Install dependencies: `npm install`
-3. Create a `.env` file in server with `mongooseURL` variable set to your MongoDB connection URL in the format `mongooseURL=mongodb://username:password@host:port/database_name`.
+2. Create a `.env` file in server with `mongooseURL` variable set to your MongoDB connection URL in the format `mongooseURL=mongodb://username:password@host:port/database_name`.
-4. Run the server: `nodemon server` runs the server using nodemon, a tool that enhances the development experience by automatically restarting the server on file changes.
+3. Run the server: `nodemon server` runs the server using nodemon, a tool that enhances the development experience by automatically restarting the server on file changes.
-5. `npm start` to start front end.
+4. `npm start` to start front end.

 ### Additional Notes
 - Ensure you have Node.js and npm installed on your machine.